ethanmoffat/eolib-go/README.md

 In VSCode, search for the `GOROOT` setting and update the path to point at this version of go.

 Note that a gvm extension exists for VSCode but it is out of date and no longer functions properly.

+### Building the code

+A `Makefile` is provided to ease the process of building, testing, and code generation.
+Use `make help` to see all available targets.
+Running `make` by itself should be enough for most uses. `make test` is also available to run all tests.

+Building the library on Windows is left as an exercise to the reader.